 How to add data to the data cart

-This is what an empty data cart looks like (Go to: Tools -> Your Data Cart), or Click on the link "Your data cart" at the foot of every page.
+This is what an empty data cart looks like.
+Click on the Data Cart tab at the top of every page.

 To build up your cart, need to add rows and columns to it.
 To do this, you need to find datasets and areas that you are interested in, and add data from them to the cart.